Minimal Session Types for the $\pi$-calculus (Extended Version): Introduction

-The correctness of the decomposition function $\F{\cdot}$ follows from that of its constituent functions. $\F{\cdot}$ is significant, as it provides an elegant, positive answer to the question of whether the minimality result in~\cite{APV19} holds for $\sessp$.
-Indeed, it proves that the values exchanged do not influence sequentiality in session types: the minimality result of~\cite{APV19} is not specific to the abstraction-passing language $\HO$.
+The correctness of the decomposition function $\F{\cdot}$ follows from that of its constituent functions. $\F{\cdot}$ is significant, as it provides an elegant, positive answer to the question of whether the minimality result in~\cite{APV19} holds for $\sessp$ and all its constructs, including recursion.
+Indeed, it proves that the kind of values exchanged do not influence sequentiality in session types: the minimality result of~\cite{APV19} is not specific to the abstraction-passing language $\HO$.

 Unfortunately, $\F{\cdot}$ is not entirely satisfactory.
-A side effect of composing $\D{\cdot}$, $\map{\cdot}^1_{g}$\,, and $\map{\cdot}^2$ is that the resulting decomposition of $\sessp$ into $\msessp$ is inefficient, as it induces redundant synchronizations.
-These shortcomings are particularly noticeable in the treatment of recursive processes.
-The \emph{second answer} to the open question from~\cite{APV19} an optimized variant of $\F{\cdot}$, dubbed $\Do{\cdot}$, which avoids redundant synchronizations and treats recursive processes and variables directly, exploiting the fact that $\sessp$ supports recursion natively.
+A side effect of composing $\D{\cdot}$, $\map{\cdot}^1_{g}$\,, and $\map{\cdot}^2$ is that the resulting decomposition of $\sessp$ into $\msessp$ exhibits some \emph{suboptimal features}, in particular redundant synchronizations.
+These shortcomings are particularly noticeable in the treatment of processes with recursion and recursive types.
+The \emph{second answer} to the open question from~\cite{APV19} is an optimized variant of $\F{\cdot}$, dubbed $\Do{\cdot}$, which avoids redundant synchronizations and treats recursive processes and variables directly, exploiting the fact that $\sessp$ supports recursion natively.